Steven Soderbergh: 1998–2008: reemergence and Ocean's trilogy

 Soderbergh's reemergence began in 1998 with Out of Sight, a stylized adaptation of an Elmore Leonard novel, written by Scott Frank and starring George Clooney and Jennifer Lopez.
 The film was widely praised, though only a moderate box-office success.
 The critical reception of the movie began a multi-movie artistic partnership between Clooney and Soderbergh.
 Soderbergh followed up on the success of Out of Sight by making another crime caper, The Limey (1999), from a screenplay by Lem Dobbs and starring actors Terence Stamp and Peter Fonda.
 The film was well-received and established him within the cinematic niche of thriller and heist films.
-He ventured into his first biographical film in 2000 when he directed Erin Brockovich, written by Susannah Grant and starring Julia Roberts in her Oscar-winning role as a single mother taking on industry in a civil action.
+He ventured into his first biographical film since Kafka in 2000 when he directed Erin Brockovich, written by Susannah Grant and starring Julia Roberts in her Oscar-winning role as a single mother taking on industry in a civil action.
 In late 2000, Soderbergh released Traffic, a social drama written by Stephen Gaghan and featuring an ensemble cast.
-Time magazine compared him to a baseball player hitting home runs with Erin Brockovich and Traffic.
+Time compared him to a baseball player hitting home runs with Erin Brockovich and Traffic.
 Both films would be nominated at the 2001 Academy Awards, making him the first director to have been nominated in the same year for Best Director for two different films since Michael Curtiz in 1938.
 He was awarded the Academy Award for Best Director for Traffic and received best director nominations at the year's Golden Globe and the Directors Guild of America Awards.

-In early 2001, he was approached to direct Ocean's Eleven, a reboot of the 1960s Rat Pack-movie Ocean's 11 by Ted Griffin.
+In early 2001, he was approached to direct Ocean's Eleven, a reboot of the 1960s Rat Pack-movie Ocean's 11 written by Ted Griffin.
 After Griffin wrote the screenplay, Soderbergh signed on to direct.
 The film opened to critical acclaim and widespread commercial success.
 It quickly became Soderbergh's highest-grossing movie to date, grossing more than $183 million domestically and more than $450 million worldwide.
 Rolling Stone credited the movie with "[spawning] a new era of heist movies".
 In the same year, Soderbergh made Full Frontal, which was shot mostly on digital video in an improvisational style that deliberately blurred the line between which actors were playing characters and which were playing fictionalized versions of themselves.
 A year later, he was asked by executives at Warner Bros Studios to direct the psychological thriller Insomnia (2002), starring Academy Award winners Al Pacino, Robin Williams, and Hilary Swank.
-Despite their insistence, Soderbergh wanted to use the film as a transitory project for up-and-coming director Christopher Nolan.
+Despite their insistence, Soderbergh declined, preferring to see it directed by up-and-coming director Christopher Nolan.